DSW Student Profiles

 Agyaaku Kyei is a Licensed Social Worker in New Jersey and Ohio.
 He earned both his Bachelor of Science in Criminal Justice and Psychology in 2012 and his Master of Social Work in 2015 from Rutgers University.
 Agyaaku has extensive experience working with socially and culturally diverse populations in various school, hospital, and outpatient settings with a focus on but not limited to, trauma, psychotherapy, advocacy, and crisis intervention.

-Rachael Miller, LCSW, received her bachelor’s degree from the University of Michigan and her MSW from the University of Pennsylvania, School of Social Policy and Practice.
+Rachael Miller is a licensed clinical social worker and certified mindfulness-based cognitive therapy (MBCT) facilitator.
+She received her bachelor’s degree from the University of Michigan and her MSW from the University of Pennsylvania, School of Social Policy and Practice.
 Rachael works as a Research Social Worker at the Department of Veteran Affairs, NJ Health Care System.
 In this role, she develops and delivers targeted, evidence-based treatment programs via telehealth to Veterans throughout the United States.

 Dominique is a Licensed Social Worker in New Jersey.
 She earned her both her BSW and MSW at Rutgers University—New Brunswick with a certificate in Violence Against Women and Children.
 During her undergraduate and graduate experiences, Dominique immersed herself in the community, forming valuable connections with her peers/colleagues, bringing awareness to, and supporting vital social justice issues.